mondrasovic/knowledge_collection/english/february_2024/export_slides.md

 ### General Information

-* **definition**: statement that is obviously true and self-evident, often considered clichéd due to its lack of originality or depth
+* **definition**: statement that is obviously true and self-evident, often considered cliché due to its lack of originality or depth
 * **category**: *noun*
 * **synonyms**: commonplace, banality, cliché